arminc/terraform-ecs/README.md

 ## Create it

-In ecs.tf and ecf.tfvars you can find the example on how to use the modules to actually create a working ECS cluster.
+To create a working ECS cluster from this respository see *ecs.tf* and *ecf.tfvars*.

 Quick way to create this from the repository as is: